Bardolph-Automation-Inc/bardolph/docs/language.rst

 .. code-block:: lightbulb

+    # Uses "and": both go on at the same time after 2 seconds.
-  time 2 on "Table" and "Chair Side"  # Uses "and".
+    time 2 on "Table" and "Chair Side"

 This script will: